Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

 Despite the increased complexity of the disk when MRI-driven turbulence is at play, many features and properties remain strikingly similar to what is revealed in hydrodynamic-only studies.
-For instance, a commonly seen feature of global, non-radiative MHD simulations of black hole accretion disks is an ``inner torus'' \cite{hawley_02}.
+For instance, a commonly seen feature in global, non-radiative MHD simulations of black hole accretion disks is an ``inner torus'' \cite{hawley_02}.
 The inner torus is predominantly a hydrodynamic structure, as it is largely gas pressure supported.
-Generically, this inner torus consists of a sequence of equidensity and equipressure surfaces with a pressure maximum at $\sim 10r_G$, a cusp at $\sim 3r_G$, and a roughly parabolic, evacuated, though magnetized, funnel along the rotation axis.
-This structure is remarkably similar to that of the Polish doughnut model \cite{abramowicz_78,kozlowski_78}, as shown in Figure \ref{figure:PolishDoughnut}.
-Thus, many hydrodynamic torus results may retain their relevance even in disks threaded by weak magnetic fields \cite{qian_09}. \epubtkImage{??.png}{ }
+Generically, this inner torus consists of a sequence of equidensity and equipressure surfaces with a pressure maximum at $\sim 10\,r_G$, a cusp at $\sim 3\,r_G$, and a roughly parabolic, evacuated, though magnetized, funnel along the rotation axis.
+This structure is remarkably similar to the Polish doughnut model, as shown in Figure~\ref{figure:PolishDoughnut}.
+Thus, many hydrodynamic torus results may retain relevance even in MRI turbulent disks~\cite{qian_09}.